 It is a joy to work with the children at both schools and I look forward to each opportunity that I get to work with the Governing Body.

-Before I was appointed as Deputy Headteacher of Canewdon (the role I had before becoming the Executive Deputy Headteacher), I was a teacher at Downhall Primary School.
+Before I was appointed as Deputy Headteacher of Canewdon (the role I had before becoming the Executive Deputy Headteacher, and now Executive Headteacher), I was a teacher at Downhall Primary School.

-I am married and have two super, young children.
+I am married and have two super boys in years 8 and 11.

 I joined the governing board in September 2022, with a daughter at Canewdon, I was keen to help support and encourage positive change within the school where needed.
 My professional career in Communications and Marketing, within the education sector and large corporates, focuses on promoting and developing Creative and Cultural learning for children and young people.
 I hope that my expertise and exposure to the creative sector will support the school's vision and ambition to nurture and encourage children to express themselves in a forever-changing landscape.

 I joined the Governing board in 2022 and have lived in Rayleigh and the surrounding areas all my life.
 I am married with two sons, one of which is two and the other six-months.
 I have worked within education for the last ten years in Southend, Dagenham and Waltham Forest.
 I hope that my knowledge and experience as a teacher and senior leader will drive improvement forward at St. Nicholas and Canewdon.
 I am currently the Principal of a Primary School in Waltham Forest working for a large Multi-Academy Trust.